ng-Classic/ng-classic/aio/content/guide/http.md

 <code-example path="http/src/app/http-interceptors/index.ts" region="noop-provider"></code-example>

 Notice the `multi: true` option.
-This required setting tells Angular that `HTTP_INTERCEPTORS` is a token for a *multiprovider* that injects an array of values, rather than a single value.
+This required setting tells Angular Classicthat `HTTP_INTERCEPTORS` is a token for a *multiprovider* that injects an array of values, rather than a single value.

 You *could* add this provider directly to the providers array of the `AppModule`.
 However, it's rather verbose and there's a good chance that you'll create more interceptors and provide them in the same way.